CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 But that’s not really the problem I’m interested in anymore.

 > It’s not about how we create templates.
+> It's not even about how we create projects from those templates.
 > It’s about how we understand them, control them, and keep track of what’s changed.

 If someone joins tomorrow, can they answer: